lch99310/anime_character_identifier_app/README.md

 - Meta for SAM2 and Llama3 models
 - The anime community for supporting this project
 - All contributors and testers
+- AI assistants (Claude, Cursor AI, Exa AI) for development support

 ## Contact

 Project Link: [https://github.com/yourusername/anime-character-identifier-app](https://github.com/yourusername/anime-character-identifier-app)

 ---
-Built with ❤️ for anime fans
+Built with ❤️ for anime fans and powered by AI 🤖